lrslab/nanoCEM/docs/adaption.md

 For `f5c resquiggle`, a **paf** (Pairwise Alignment Format) file is generated, which records the alignment information and indices corresponding to the basecalled sequence.

-On the other hand, the `move_table` is stored in the **bam** file generated from the basecalled sequence, and the related decoding and indexing is [more complex](https://github.com/hiruna72/squigualiser/blob/main/docs/move_table.md).
+On the other hand, the `move_table` is stored in the **bam** file generated from the basecaller, for the related decoding and indexing methods, detailed description is [here](https://github.com/hiruna72/squigualiser/blob/main/docs/move_table.md).
 To address this issue, we utilized the `squigualiser reform` tool available in the repository [**here**](https://github.com/hiruna72/squigualiser/blob/main/docs/reform.md)  to generate the `PAF` file.

 ### Re-indexing on the reference sequence